joshsbloom/QuantGenSandbox/projects/QTLmapping/tutorial3_short_read_analysis.md

 # Tutorial 3 - Analyzing Short-Read Sequencing Data

-After identifying a gene × environment interaction effect in **Tutorial #2**, the lab decides that the best course of action is to cross the **BY lab strain** to a wild isolate.
+After identifying a gene × environment interaction effect in **Tutorial #2**, the lab decides that the best course of action is to cross the **BY lab strain** to a wild isolate and use QTL mapping to find the genetic locus or loci contributing the the different growth effects in Chemical X.

 First, in each strain the **HO endonuclease gene** was disabled.
 Why was this necessary?
 Then BY was mated to one of the wild isolates.
 The resulting hybrid diploid was grown clonally, and then this culture was sporulated.